.

 1. Text Link

-What’s wrong with this scenario?
+Sounds great, right?
+So what’s wrong with this scenario?

 A laboratory assistant conducts laboratory tests

-This is a highly unlikely scenario.
-Any laboratory information system software built to meet the specific needs of a particular lab will more than likely not be a good fit for other labs, and some changes would have to be made, regardless.
-Unless the “homegrown” LIS system was built with inherent flexibility for change (rarely, if ever, done) all such changes would require programming rather than simple configuration parametrization.
+This is an unlikely scenario.
+Examples of laboratory information systems built to meet the specific needs of a particular lab will likely not be a good fit for other labs, and some changes would have to be made, regardless.

 A laboratory assistant conducts laboratory tests

-In olden times, when laboratory information systems were less flexible, less functional, and less cost-effective, “in-house” LIS software development might have been justifiable.
-Today, however, there are many established, reputable laboratory information system companies that can provide the functionality, service, support, and flexibility to cost-effectively meet the needs of labs of any size and complexity.
-Consider carefully the options for a new LIS system and make an informed choice.
+In olden times, when laboratory information systems were less flexible, less functional, and less cost-effective, in-house LIS software development might have been justifiable.
+Today, however, many established and reputable laboratory information system companies can expertly provide the functionality, service, support, and flexibility to cost-effectively meet the needs of labs of any size and complexity.

 Related posts